-Due to Mr. Holtzman's role as our Executive Chairman of the Board of Directors and the relevance of the services he provides on a consulting basis, our Compensation Committee had the primary responsibility for reviewing and approving all amendments to the consulting agreement since March 2000.
-In addition, the Compensation Committee was responsible for the review and approval of the Employment and Chairman Compensation Agreement dated August 7, 2014.
+Due to Mr. Holtzman's role as our Executive Chairman of the Board of Directors and the relevance of the services he provides on a consulting basis, our Compensation Committee had the primary responsibility for reviewing and approving the Employment and Chairman Compensation Agreement dated August 7, 2014.

 Our Audit Committee Charter, which was adopted in June 2003, provides that our Audit Committee shall review all related party transactions on an ongoing basis and all such transactions must be approved by the Audit Committee, to the extent required by the Sarbanes-Oxley Act of 2002, the Securities Exchange Commission and NASDAQ.
-Because NASDAQ provides that such oversight can be conducted by either a company's audit committee or another independent body of the board of directors, the Audit Committee determined that due to the nature of the consulting agreement with JMI the review and approval of all transactions pursuant to this arrangement would be the primary responsibility of the Compensation Committee.
+Because NASDAQ provides that such oversight can be conducted by either a company's audit committee or another independent body of the board of directors, the Audit Committee determined that due to the nature of Mr. Holtzman's ownership in the Company as well as our previous consulting agreement with JMI the review and approval of all transactions pursuant to any arrangement with Mr. Holtzman would be the primary responsibility of the Compensation Committee.